Summer School Info

 To get financial aid for the summer you need to do the following:

-- Have completed a FAFSA for the applicable academic year.
+- Complete FAFSA for the applicable academic year: http://www.ecu.edu/cs-acad/financial/stepstoapply.cfm.

 - AT ANOTHER INSTITUTION:

-- A consortia agreement must be submitted in order to receive financial aid for a course at another institution.
-Contact your financial aid counselor at least one semester prior to taking the class(es) for more information.
-Students will be responsible for submitting to the Financial Aid office an approved copy of their "Taking Courses at another US Institution" permission form.
+- Contact your financial aid counselor prior to taking the class(es) for more information.
+Students will be responsible for submitting to the Financial Aid office an approved copy of their "Permission to Take Courses at another US University or College Form".

 - AT ECU: